ClearTax/build-java/README.md

 ### 2. Maven Configuration

 The action configures Maven with caching to speed up builds.
+It supports two caching mechanisms:

+- **Local Cache**: Uses `actions/cache@v4` to cache the Maven repository locally within GitHub Actions.
+- **S3 Cache**: When `aws_role_arn` is provided, uses `runs-on/cache@v4` with AWS S3 for more persistent and shared caching across workflows.

-It uses `actions/cache@v4` to cache the Maven repository and `stCarolas/setup-maven@v5` to set up the specified Maven version.
+The action also uses `stCarolas/setup-maven@v5` to set up the specified Maven version.

 ### 3. Git Configuration